da-wallace/express-nacl/README.md

 # Express-NaCl

 Encryption?
 Still relying on S3 to encrypt your files?
 Well do I have a solution for you.
-This quick example shows and easy way of encrypting your files in transit using a fun library call NaCl(Salt).
+This quick example shows and easy way of encrypting your files in transit using a fun library called NaCl(Salt).
 It was more a lesson in using streaming and encryption in route.
 There's also some fun ideas about how to store/parse salts and file names.
+All presented as research done and shared.

 ## Libraries